EttusResearch/uhd/host/docs/general.rst

 When the device's internal buffers become full, streaming is shut off, and an inline message packet is sent to the host.
-If the device was in continuous streaming mode,
-UHD will automatically restart streaming.
+If the device was in continuous streaming mode, the UHD software will automatically restart streaming.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Underflow notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When transmitting, the device consumes samples at a constant rate.
 Underflow occurs when the host does not produce data fast enough.
-When UHD detects underflow, it prints a "U" to stdout, and pushes a message packet into the async message stream.
+When UHD software detects the underflow, it prints a "U" to stdout, and pushes a message packet into the async message stream.

 ------------------------------------------------------------------------